shamil614/retry_broadway/blog.md

     )
 end)
 ```
-Now this code creates the `jobs` and `users` queue but also delcares (creates) the dlx by setting the header
+Now this code creates the `jobs` and `users` queue but also declares (creates) the dlx by setting the header
 `x-dead-letter-exchange` to `retry` by calling `retry_exchange()`.
 This important.
 Here at the queue level
 the dlx is specified so any failing message is routed by RabbitMQ to the dlx.
 Which is really nice because it's
 hard to mess up.
 Of course, it's marked as `durable`.